jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 > Healthcare professionals have been shown to withhold treatments based on preconceived notions about whether the racial/ethnic minority patient would adhere to the protocol [@ACRP_representation_2020]

+4) A lack of researcher cultural competency and passion

+> Participants noted that trust is influenced not only by the scientific expertise of the researchers, but also by the researchers’ knowledge of the history, context, and experience of the study populations. [@griffith_determinants_2020]

+> In addition, participants noted that the enthusiasm, commitment, or passion of the researcher to help the population of interest and to study the topic of interest influenced how trustworthy the researcher appeared to be. [@griffith_determinants_2020]

-3) A lack of access
+5) A lack of access

 >...in addition to the limited participation by racial minorities, access to cancer trials is only available to a minority of patients, with approximately 27% of U.S. patients with cancer having access to trials. [@nazha_enrollment_2019]

 There are many barriers to access.
 One major important barrier is translation of recruitment materials to other languages.

-Another can be transportation or the time at which participants are needed to be in person for a clinical trial.

-Some individuals need more accommodation if for example they can't come to appointments during work hours due to havign a job with an inflexible work schedule or due to care taking responsibilities.
+Another can be the time at which participants are needed to be in person for a clinical trial.
+Some individuals need more accommodation if for example they can't come to appointments during work hours due to having a job with an inflexible work schedule or due to care taking responsibilities.

 Other examples include transportation, if it is more time consuming to get to appointments for a trial due to a need for public transportation or because an individual lives in a different area of town this can inhibit participation and retention of participants.